 Kristin holds a BA in psychology with a minor in urban studies from Vassar College.

 Programs Manager, Community Planning and Health

-As the Brownsville Partnership's Health Coordinator, Nupur designs and manages the entirety of the organization’s health programs in Brownsville Brooklyn.
+As the Brownsville Partnership's Programs Manager of Community Planning and Health, Nupur designs and manages the entirety of the organization’s health programs in Brownsville Brooklyn.
 In that role, she deliberately focuses on bridging city agencies and professionals in the urban planning and public health fields to facilitate changes to the neighborhood’s urban form in order to improve health outcomes in Brownsville.